A pop of color

 - January 2017 : Caroline opens a new showroom, workshop and international distribution center for her derived products and to create new major artpieces in her appropriation technique.

 - Spring 2017 : Caroline adds three new leather goods collections at her luxury brand, as well as a new art watches in unique piece.

 - Currently : Caroline is dedicated to the miniature painting of her new watches’ dials and creating new artpieces.

 MAISON D’ART CAROLINE DECHAMBY

-Opened in 2006, the Maison d’Art was a three-story space designed like a concept store by top avant-gardist Atelier Oï of La Neuveville.
-The gallery was located on the most prestigious street of the famous ski resort town of Crans-Montana, Switzerland.
-At the back of the gallery, Caroline Dechamby set up a light-filled atelier where she could paint.
+Opened in 2006, the Maison d’Art is a three-story space designed like a concept store by top avant-gardist Atelier Oï of La Neuveville.
+The gallery is located on the most prestigious street of the famous ski resort town of Crans-Montana, Switzerland.
+At the back of the gallery, Caroline Dechamby set up a light-filled atelier where she can paint.

 Caroline Dechamby’s artworks are currently exhibited in the following galleries